dariobauer/graph-onedrive/CONTRIBUTING.md

 ## Submitting patches

 If there is not an open issue for what you want to submit, the preference is for you to open one for discussion before working on a pull request.
 You can work on any issue that doesn't have an open PR linked to it or a maintainer assigned to it.
 These show up in the sidebar.
 There is no need to ask if you can work on an issue that interests you.
-It is suggested that you fork to a branch named after the issue (ie not main) to simplify merge/rebase.
+It is suggested that you fork to a branch named after the issue (ie not `main`) to simplify merge/rebase.

 When submitting your patch, please ensure that you:

 1. Test your code;
+2. Include type annotations;
-2. Update any relevant docs pages and doc-strings;
+3. Update any relevant docs pages and doc-strings;
-3. Format your code using [Black](https://github.com/psf/black), a [pre-commit yaml](https://github.com/dariobauer/graph-onedrive/blob/main/.pre-commit-config.yaml) is provided to assist with this.
-4. Add an entry in `CHANGES.md`.
+4. Add an entry in `CHANGES.md`;
+5. Ideally run [pre-commit](https://pre-commit.com), and correct any issues.

 [1]: <https://github.com/dariobauer/graph-onedrive/issues> "GitHub issues"